 Usually communities with higher vulnerability have pre-existing economic, social, and physical conditions that may make it hard to respond to and recover from a COVID outbreak.

-A county is flagged for elevated disease transmission if it meets two or three of the above criteria
+A county is flagged for elevated disease transmission if it meets the higher levels of two or three of the below criteria

-The transmission rates grew to 17%, with the new Delta variant outburst that started in July but has fallen to 11%.
-If rates fall below the 5% World Health Organization (WHO) recommended safety threshold, Clark County would be declared a low transmission zone.
+If Clark County rates fall below the 5% World Health Organization (WHO) recommended safety threshold, it would be declared a low transmission zone.

-(Our Projections for when Clark County may be considered a low transmission zone: Coming Up Soon)
+(Our Projections for when Nevada may be considered a low transmission zone: Coming Up Soon)